wouter-veeken/docs/content/config.md

 ## Examples

 Let's say we're working on a project with Python source code and reStructuredText documentation.
-Assuming we're using styles named `base` (with general style rules) and `ProjectName` (with project-specific rules), we could have a config file like this:
+Assuming we're using styles named `base` (with general style rules) and `ProjectName` (with project-specific rules), we could have the following configuration:

 ```ini
 StylesPath = styles